arantir123/MCGLPPI/README.md

 __(3) ddG predictions based on the AB-bind dataset__

 1. We demonstrate the potential of MCGLPPI on the extension into directly predicting ddG with the simple modifications (see manuscript).
-The ddG dataset used is a multiple-point mutation dataset AB-bind (https://pubmed.ncbi.nlm.nih.gov/26473627/), which contains 1101 sample points related to the binding affinity change (i.e., ddG) caused by multiple-point AA mutations on the complex formed from antibody or antibody-like binding.
+The ddG dataset used is a multiple-point mutation dataset AB-bind (https://pubmed.ncbi.nlm.nih.gov/26473627/), which contains 1101 sample points related to the binding affinity change (i.e., ddG) caused by multiple-point amino acid (AA) mutations on the complex formed from antibody or antibody-like binding.
 We provide relevant files as follows:

-   1)  (original data for full-atom and MARTINI2)
+   1) https://drive.google.com/file/d/1vxGXXhtYJw_QmZi9PBjNH8U-AwYsAj5L/view?usp=sharing (original data for full-atom and MARTINI2)

+   2) M1101_label.csv in downstream_files/M1101/ (all ddG labels for corresponding wild-type (WT) - mutant (MT) complex structure pairs)